yue/boilerplate-cpp/docs/native_bindings.md

 });
 ```

-But note that the lambda must have NO captures, because we have to deduce the
+But note that the lambdas must have NO captures, because we have to deduce the
 type of arguments at compile-time, and we are unable to do so for lambdas with
 captures.